The National Radioactive Waste Management Facility (proposed)

 Australian Government policy

 The Australian Government is planning to build a National Radioactive Waste Management Facility (NRWMF) to provide a centralised location for the disposal of Low Level Waste (LLW) and storage of Intermediate Level Waste (ILW) generated in Australia.
-The Department of Industry, Innovation and Science is responsible for the National Radioactive Waste Management Facility Project, which has been established to implement Australia's radioactive waste management policy.
+The Australian Radioactive Waste Agency (ARWA) under the Department of Industry Science and Resources (DISR) is responsible for the National Radioactive Waste Management Facility Project, which has been established to implement Australia's radioactive waste management policy.
 This policy is to ensure that all wastes generated in Australia are stored or disposed of in Australia at safe and secure facilities.

 This policy is aligned with the principles of the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management.
 Under the Convention, "radioactive waste should, as far as is compatible with the safety of the management of such material, be disposed of in the country in which it was generated."
 The development of the National Radioactive Waste Management Facility is a long-term project which will involve public consultation at all phases of the project.

-More information can be found on the Department of Industry, Innovation, and Science's dedicated website for the NRWMF Project at http://www.radioactivewaste.gov.au/
+More information can be found on the DISR's website for the NRWMF Project at http://www.radioactivewaste.gov.au/

 ARPANSA endeavours to protect the people of Australia and the environment from the harmful effects of radiation.
 ARPANSA is the independent regulator of Commonwealth entities that use radiation or produce radioactive materials to conduct their business.
 ARPANSA also provides expert advice on radiation protection, being trusted and transparent in applying a wealth of experience and unbiased scientific knowledge.